Dev050x/Credentia/README.md

 # Credentia – P2P NFT Lending Platform

 **Credentia** is a peer-to-peer NFT lending protocol built on **Solana**, enabling NFT holders to unlock liquidity without selling their assets.
-Borrowers can use NFTs as collateral to receive tokens like SOL or USDC, while lenders earn interest or acquire the NFT if the borrower defaults.
+Borrowers can use NFTs as collateral to receive tokens like SOL or USDC(in V2), while lenders earn interest or acquire the NFT if the borrower defaults.
 The platform focuses on **full loan customizability**, **support for long-tail NFTs**, and **low fees**, creating a more inclusive and efficient DeFi lending ecosystem.

 ---